 We recommend our official race-day partner, NBX Bikes.
-They have anything bike related that you may need, with locations in Narragansett, Warwick, Providence, and East Providence.
+They have everything bike related you may need, and have locations in Narragansett, Warwick, Providence, and East Providence.

 Is there mechanical assistance on-site?

 Yes, there is.
-Our official race-day partner NBX will have a representative on-site to pump up tires, tighten gears and chains, and fix your brakes prior to the race.
+NBX will have a representative on-site to pump up tires, tighten gears and chains, and fix your brakes prior to the race.
 Our friends at Velofix will have their mobile mechanical team on the course to provide assistance on-the-fly.

 What food and drinks are available at rest stops?